Time Is Up (film)

-Time Is Up is a 2021 Italian romantic drama film directed by Elisa Amoruso from a screenplay she co-wrote with Lorenzo Ura and Patrizia Fiorellini.
+Time Is Up is a 2021 English-language Italian romantic drama film directed by Elisa Amoruso from a screenplay she co-wrote with Lorenzo Ura and Patrizia Fiorellini.
 The film stars Bella Thorne, Benjamin Mascolo, Nikolay Moss, Roberto Davide and Sebastiano Pigazzi.

 The film was released in the United States on 9 September 2021 by Voltage Pictures and in Italy on 25 October 2021 by 01 Distribution.
 It was panned by critics and audience for the acting and screenplay but was praised for its music.

 Plot

 Vivien is a high school student who loves math and physics.
-Steve is the clean-cut star of the high school swim team, and Vivien's boyfriend.
-Roy on the other hand is poor, has many tattoos, and is underperforming on the swim team.
-If he doesn't improve his times, he'll miss out on a college scholarship and be forced to work at his dad's garage.
+Steve is the clean-cut star of the high school swim team, and Vivien's boyfriend, while both are quite affluent.

+Roy on the other hand is poor, has many tattoos, and is underperforming on the same swim team.
+He is warned that if he does not improve his times, he will miss out on both an upcoming meet in Rome in two weeks time, which he needs for a college scholarship.
+Both the coach and his dad pressure him to improve, his dad reminding him that otherwise he will have to work at his garage.

-Vivien's suspicion that her mother is having an affair is confirmed when she trails her mother and sees her indiscreetly making out with another man at a local restaurant.
+Vivien's suspicion that her mother is having an affair is confirmed when she trails her to a restaurant far from home and sees her indiscreetly a man who is not her husband.
+Upset, Vivien walks by a group of teens, who take her bag and harass her.
+Roy, who knows them, sweeps in to help.
+He suggests Vivien avoid this side of town to stay safe, having recognised his teammate's girlfriend.

 Steve is an inattentive boyfriend.
 He has been disappearing without calling or texting to let Vivien know where he is.
-Vivien is unhappy because of Steve, and not confident of her knowledge, she puts off taking her physics test.
+Vivien is unhappy because of Steve's inattention, constant studying and is not confident of her knowledge.
+Although, she does go to the venue, she puts off taking her quantam physics test.

-Steve has been remote with Vivien because he is in a relationship with Dylan, the swim coach.
-Roy has seen Steve and Dylan kissing, but he hasn't said anything.
-Nevertheless, Steve has threatened Roy about keeping the secret.
-Steve and Roy go to Rome for a swim meet.
+Steve has been remote with Vivien because he is in a secret relationship with Dylan, the college-aged swim coach.
+Roy has seen Steve and Dylan kissing in the pool shower.
+He hasn't said anything, nevertheless Steve threatens Roy about keeping the secret.